Fiona Gunter-Firth takes us on a photographic journey around the village.

 The Takutai Kāpiti Coastal Adaptation Panel would like to hear what you value most about our coastline and how you think it should be protected at their community workshop on 7 November (or online).

-Pae Cycle needs you!
+Pae Cycle welcomes you!

 Pae Cycle is going from strength to strength and is looking for new subscribers.
 Could this be you?